Furloughed workers look ahead, agencies promote job training for unemployed

 In his experience this time around, Wigham said a number of businesses have suddenly put a freeze on hiring at the same time that many residents are being furloughed or let go.
 “I think a lot of companies don’t want to bring people into their work environments yet until this has settled down,” he noted.

 Later that week, she explained that the company went into “shutdown mode,” preparing for an indefinite hibernation by paying any outstanding bills, cashing checks and tidying up the inventory.
-After helping with this process, Lehner was laid off March 20 — leaving just three people left, including the business’ owner, working for its Minnesota office.
+After helping with this process, Lehner was laid off March 20 — leaving just three people, including the business' owner, working in the Minnesota office.

 “Watching the company that you’ve worked for for 30 years shutting down was one of the most moving experiences,” said Lehner, “in a bad way.”